 Here’s some comparative stats between the wheel-tire setups of the Yamaha SR400 and the Kawasaki 650 Ninja.
 Tires on the SR400 are 90/100/18’s on the front and 110/90/18’s on the back whereas the front Ninja tires are 120/70/17’s and a whopping 160/60/17’s on the back.

-I’ve been informed that this year Yamaha’s only brought 50 SR400’s from Japan into Thailand and just 500 total bikes into the United States.
+I’ve been informed that this year Yamaha’s only exported 50 SR400’s to Thailand and just 500 total bikes into the United States.
 What this means is here in Pattaya I’m just about the only guy that will be seen driving a Yamaha SR400 which gives it far more exclusivity here than a Harley, a Ducati or practically anything else.
 Its second measure of exclusivity is it offers kick start only.
-So let me ask you, when is the last time you’ve seen a 2014 motorcycle of 250 cc’s and up that requires its owner to kick start his motorcycle?
-Probably never.
 So in the minds of many, it takes a real special kind of man to buy a motorcycle that he must kickstart.
 And by special kind of man I don’t mean a wimp.

 The Yamaha SR400 is a chick magnet par excellence, especially here in Thailand